projectglow/glow/README.md

 Glow works with datasets in common file formats like VCF, BGEN, and Plink as well as high-performance big data standards.
 You can write queries using the native Spark SQL APIs in Python, SQL, R, Java, and Scala.
-The same APIs allow you to bring your genomic data together with other datasets like electronic health records, real world evidence, and medical images.
+The same APIs allow you to bring your genomic data together with other datasets such as electronic health records, real world evidence, and medical images.
 Glow makes it easy to parallelize existing tools and libraries implemented as command line tools or Pandas functions.